 2.1.
-This Agreement shall commence upon the student's acceptance of the offer and unless terminated as a result of the Student withdrawing or being removed from the Programme of Study, this Agreement shall remain in effect for the duration of the student's programme of study ("Term").
+This Agreement shall commence upon the student's acceptance of the offer and unless terminated as a result of the Student withdrawing or being removed from the program of study, this Agreement shall remain in effect for the duration of the student's Program of Study ("Term").